jchristn/komodo/README.md

 # Komodo Search

-Information storage, search, and retrieval libraries and server in C#.
+Information storage, search, and retrieval platform.
+Komodo was written in C# and includes a RESTful server with robust APIs.

 ## Help, Feedback, Contribute